ivogkas/Maximize-Stock-Exchange-Profits/README.md

 ## Problem Description
-The task is to devise a sequence of stock transactions that maximize profits for a given number of moves.
+The task is to create a sequence of stock transactions that maximize profits for a given number of moves.
 Each move consists of a tuple (day, action, stock, quantity), where:

 * day: The date of the transaction.
 * action: The type of transaction, which can be "buy-low", "sell-high", "buy-open", "sell-open", "buy-close", or "sell-close".